ThFischer/OpenSprinkler-Firmware/NodeMCU-74HC595/README.md

   * [PlatformIO IDE Extension](https://platformio.org/install/ide?install=vscode)

-## Building and flashing of the firmware
+## Building and flashing the firmware
 * In PlatformIO select the "nodemcu_74HC595" task of the Project
 * Unplug the external 5V power supply and the sensors
 * Connect the NodeMCU via USB cable to you computer